 80% of your dating success is going to rely on how well you deal with approach anxiety.
-That’s because the quantity of women you’re able to meet is going to be dependent on how well you manage approach anxiety.
+That’s because the number of women you’re able to meet dependent on how well you manage approach anxiety.
 If you can approach women effortlessly on the streets, you are going to get good in time.
 Yes, managing approach anxiety is one part, you’re still required to build up the required conversation to flirting skillsets to get the dating life you want.
 However, the majority of people fail here because the idea of going up to talk to an attractive stranger overwhelms them.

 In my experience, the reason why people still deal with deliberating approach anxiety is because they haven’t made an internal decision.
 They either don’t feel worthy of success in women themselves, or their fear of rejection/ failure trumps the sweetness of success.
 You need to make an internal life decision.
 Now, and today.
 That you are going to risk rejection for success.
 There’s no success with risk, at all.
 Furthermore, is there really real risk involved?
 There’s only perceived risk.
 You don’t lose money, a leg or an arm for being rejected by some attractive stranger.
 There’s no real inherent risk.